greglobinski/gatsby-starter-kit-docs/src/content/docs/6.2___website-themes/index.md

 import '@react-website-themes/default/styles/global';
 ```

-Both of them are necessary, every time you import any of the components you need to import them two.
+Both of them are necessary, every time you import any of the components you need to import them too.
 Firstly, the **style** imports were located inside the `Layout` component, so there were no need to import them manually, but I decided to change that, for customization flexibility.

 Under development process you can import components like below.